 - Bangkok Food Tours – Food is the crux of all cultures and exploring Bangkok by food is one of the best ways to experience authentic Thai culture.
 Bangkok Food Tours takes participants to a variety of eateries and markets to truly experience this foodie paradise.
-Bangkok tours started its mission in 2011, to educate the world to eat like a Thai.
 The owners are Thailand born and raised, and pride themselves for knowing the story behind each menu.
 All tours highlight culture, as well as delicious dishes.

 - Tours with Tong is a popular tour among tourists.
 Tong is a very passionate, enthusiastic lady who goes above and beyond (though there are other guides as well).
 She modifies every tour to be personal, so never hesitate to make your preferences heard.
 Besides doing the regular sights, she pulls away from large groups and gives you a local experience.
 A small drawback is that Tong is very busy and emailing and planning can take a backseat to the everyday demands of leading a tour.
 Be patient when waiting for an email response – and start the booking process well in advance to avoid being disappointed.

 Q. What are the best hospitals in Bangkok for tourists?

 - Bumrungrad International Hospital (Sukhumvit) – Considered the best hospital in Bangkok.
 Phone: +66 2667 1000.